 When dealing with workplace safety, most of the focus is given to preventing injuries and incidents.
-While being proactive in preventing bad things from occurring is critical to an effective safety program, time also needs spent discussing what to do in different emergency situations if one does occur.
+While being proactive in preventing negative events from occurring is critical to an effective safety program, time also needs to be spent discussing what to do in different emergency situations if one does occur.
 No one wants to think of something bad happening at work, but when it does occur you need to be prepared for it.

 Emergency Situations in the Workplace

 There are many different kinds of emergency situations that can occur in a workplace.
 Depending on factors such as the work being performed, workplace setup, the geographical area the business is located in, etc. will impact what kind of emergencies could occur.
 Some common types of emergency situations that should be considered when discussing emergency response:

 - Medical emergencies such as heart attack or stroke